JithinKS97/resume-builder-assignment/readme.md

 ### Instructions for running in local

 1. Should have node and npm preinstalled
+2. Clone the repo
-2. From the root directory, execute npm install
+3. From the root directory, do `npm install`
-3. Execute npm run dev
+4. Run the command `npm run dev`
-4. Application will start running at localhost:3000
+4. Application will start running at `localhost:3000`